No hype, just good, quality service.

 - Avoid Bootleg or Pirated Software.
 With popular software packages running upwards of $200 and music CDs over $12.00, it can be hard to resist the lure of the bootleg versions freely available on Internet file sharing utilities such as Lime-Wire, WinMx, Bearshare, FreeNet and Gnutella.
 Virus writers take advantage of the insatiable market for bootlegs to disseminate their creations across the Internet and around the world.
 It's been reported that more than 70% of bootleg software contains malware.

-- Treat Floppy Disks and CDs With Suspicion.
+- Treat USB drives and CDs With Suspicion.
 Prior to the mid-1990s, most computer viruses were spread via infected floppy disks.
 While floppy disks aren't inherently evil, as they pass through many hands and many computers, they have an increasingly greater chance of becoming infected by a virus - one that will then infest your system.
-New technologies such as CD burners (recorders) also open new doors for viruses to slip through.
+Newer technologies such as CD burners (recorders) and USB drives also open new doors for viruses to slip through.
 Homemade CD-RW disks (CDs which can be re-written using a burner) with unknown pedigrees can also be a source of infection.

 - Back It Up.
 Along with hardware failure, theft and acts of God or Nature, the possibility of viral infection is just one more reason to back up your data regularly.
 Perform automatic backups on a daily, weekly or monthly basis.
 You should always keep the last and the next-to-the-last backups in case you need to restore files that have been corrupted.
 An of-site backup like Carbonite is an excellent choice for automatic backup of your important files.